 Obviously, you don’t want to face criminal prosecution for the unlicensed practice of medicine or be hit with an enforcement action for practicing in another state without a license.
 But going through the “normal” licensing process for each state you need and managing those licenses can be a nightmare.

-Attendees will also better understand exceptions and alternatives to obtaining a full medical (or other) license in order to practice telehealth/telemedicine, as well as how to choose the most efficient method for expanding a telehealth/telemedicine practice.
+Viewers will also better understand exceptions and alternatives to obtaining a full medical (or other) license in order to practice telehealth/telemedicine, as well as how to choose the most efficient method for expanding a telehealth/telemedicine practice.

 Although mastering state licensure requirements for providing telemedicine services can be confusing, with a little assistance you can avoid compliance problems and successfully practice in multiple states easier than you thought possible.